 - Horizon ads

 - Response Channels

-- Notification system (IRIS; includes email, text messages, phone calls; pre-planned messages)
+- Notification system (Regroup; includes email, text messages, phone calls; pre-planned messages)

 - Area Response Team (radios in each key building) ; word of mouth; phone tree